-On our seventh day we had breakfast at the Riverdale House.
+On our seventh day, we had breakfast at the Riverdale House in preparation for our trip from Bray to Dublin to Bray.
 The meal was good, but not quite as good as Margaret’s.
-After breakfast we began the trek from Glendalough to Bray to Dublin and back again to Bray.
+After breakfast, we began the trek from Glendalough to Bray to Dublin and back again to Bray.

 The drive from Glendalough to the Bray train station is about 40 minutes.
 I had been told by a native Irishwoman to avoid driving in Dublin and I took her at her word.
 So we decided to take the train from Bray into Dublin.
 We parked in the car park and chatted with the attendant while we waited for the train.
 Yet another very nice Irishman!
 He did stress to us the importance of being back to the car park prior to closing.
 He was worried we’d stay too long in Dublin and then be locked out of the car park upon our return.
 We assured him we’d keep an eye on the time.